PaulSonOfLars/tgbot/README.md

 bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.

+Join the [news channel](https://t.me/MarieNews) if you just want to stay in the loop about new features or announcements.

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run: